fetchai/carpark_agent/README.md

 # Fetch Car Park Agent
 This is a project to get a Fetch.AI agent running on a Rasperry Pi which utilises the camera to report on free parking spaces.
 This data is made available on the Fetch network and can be purchased by other agents.

-This project primarily targets the Raspbery Pi 4.
-It can be made to run on the Raspberry Pi 3, but it striggles a little.
-I include instructions for both versions.
+This project primarily targets the Raspberry Pi 4.
+It can be made to run on the Raspberry Pi 3, but it struggles a little.
+Currently there are only instructions for the Raspberry Pi 4, but I will add instructions for the 3 later.

 This document will take you through:
 1. Physically building the Camera/Raspberry PI module